potatosalad/erlang-jose/README.md

 Fallback support for SHA-3 is provided.
 See [`crypto_fallback`](#cryptographic-algorithm-fallback) below.

-External support for SHA-3 is provided by the [keccakf1600](https://github.com/potatosalad/erlang-keccakf1600) library.
-If detected as being present, keccakf1600 will be used by default.
+External support for SHA-3 is provided by the [keccakf1600](https://github.com/potatosalad/erlang-keccakf1600) and [libdecaf](https://github.com/potatosalad/erlang-libdecaf) libraries.
+If present, keccakf1600 will be used by default.
 Other modules which implement the `jose_sha3` behaviors may also be used as follows:

 ```elixir
 JOSE.sha3_module(:keccakf1600)   # uses a NIF written in C with timeslice reductions